neurodebian/neurodebian/sandbox/schroot-fslview.rst

-  Replace YOURLOGIN with a comma separated list of users who should be allowed to access this chroot environment (see ``man schroot.conf`` for more options, e.g. how to specify the groups etc.)
+  Replace YOURLOGIN with a comma separated list of users who should be allowed to access this chroot environment (see ``man schroot.conf`` for more options, e.g. how to specify whole groups with ``groups=...``, etc.)

-- At this point you should be able already to invoke any command within the chroot environment, so just create a little shell script ``/usr/local/bin/fslview``, make it executable and be all set::
+- At this point you should already be able to invoke any command within the chroot environment, so just create a little shell script ``/usr/local/bin/fslview``, make it executable and be all set::